Proven-Paradox/shaper-system/Handbook.md

 * **Versatility.** This system is intended to be usable in any genre.
 Sci-fi, fantasy, superheroes, or whatever setting you can come up with.
 Spells could be re-imagined as gunslinger trick shots in an old-west flavored campaign.
 You could reframe combat as a battle of words between philosophers, giving fiery speeches against cold hearts.
 With some restrictions on which options are available, S3 could even be used for a story grounded in reality.

 ### Contact/Social Media
-If you want to get in contact with me, you can email me at ProvenParadox@gmail.com, find me on Mastodon at @Proven_Paradox@mastodon.gamedev.place, or join the S3 Discord: [Link](https://discord.gg/ubefmR2bNh).
+If you want to get in contact with me, you can email me at ProvenParadox@gmail.com, find me on Mastodon [Here](https://mastodon.gamedev.place/@Proven_Paradox), or join the S3 Discord [Here](https://discord.gg/ubefmR2bNh).

 ------------
 # Chapter 1: How to Play